typedb/typedb-docs/12-comparisons/02-graph-databases-and-grakn.md

 Grakn provides a concept-level schema that fully implements the Entity-Relationship (ER) model.
 Grakn's schema is a type system that implements the principles of knowledge representation and reasoning.

 Unlike in a graph database, this means that we can map any ER Diagram directly to how we implement it in Graql, avoiding the need to go through a normalisation process.
 In Grakn, we create a direct mapping of the ER Diagram with entities, relations, attributes and roles to how we implement it later in code.
-By modelling at the conceptual level, we avoid the need to go through a normalisation process that would otherwise be required in a graph database.
+By modelling at the conceptual level using a type system, we avoid the need to go through a normalisation process that would otherwise be required in a graph database.

 ![Grakn abstraction](../images/comparisons/grakn-abstraction-over-graph.png)
-*Grakn's model is a direct implementation of a conceptual model.*
+*Grakn's type system is a direct implementation of a conceptual model.*

 ### Hyper-relational Modelling

-A central component of Grakn's knowledge model is its ability to represent hyper-relations and hyper-entities (in Grakn, entities, relations and attributes are first class modelling constructs).
+A central component of Grakn's type system is its ability to represent hyper-relations and hyper-entities (in Grakn, entities, relations and attributes are first class modelling constructs).
 While in a binary graph a relation or edge is just a *pair* of vertices, a *hyper-relation (*or *hyper-edge)* is a *set* of vertices.

 This enables us to natively model concepts such as n-ary relationships, nested relationships or cardinality-restricted relationships.
 Using these constructs, we can easily create complex knowledge models that can evolve flexibly.
 Hyper-entities are defined as entities with multiple instances for one attribute type, which is not possible in a graph database.